Volunteer Services at MUSC Health

-The Patient-and Family Advisory Councils (PFAC's) are a partnership of family representatives and hospital staff members working together to meet the needs of patients and families.
+The Patient and Family Advisory Councils (PFAC) are a partnership of family representatives and hospital staff members working together to meet the needs of patients and families.

 Our Application Process

-Applications are now being accepted.
-We spend a lot of time developing the new volunteer and therefore, we only bring on new volunteers during certain times of the year.
+We spend a lot of time developing the new volunteers and therefore, we only bring on new volunteers during certain times of the year.
 See application acceptance dates and orientation dates above.
-Upon receipt of your application, you should be contacted with in 5 to 7 days.
+Upon receipt of your application, you should be contacted within five to seven days.
 Acceptance into the program is contingent upon the completion of our on-boarding requirements.

 Please note that our program does not provide the opportunity to shadow physicians, nurses, or other health care providers, nor do we allow volunteers to perform any sort of medical procedures.
 Get more information on Shadow opportunities.